Maroon Creek Road will reopen in May 2024.

 Get out for a Maroon Bells hike with six pet-friendly trails of varying lengths that will guide you to the perfect picnic spot alongside fields of wildflowers and the pristine Maroon Lake.

-Experience a night under the stars in the Maroon Creek Valley at one of the three campgrounds available during the summer season: Silver Bar Campsite, Silver Bell Campsite, and Silver Queen Campsite.
+Experience a night under the stars in the Maroon Creek Valley at one of the three campgrounds available during the summer season.
 Backcountry camping is also available for travelers ready to take on the rough mountain terrain and discover the untamed, beautiful wilderness of Aspen’s Maroon Bells.
 Reservations are required for campsites & area backcountry camping.

 Maroon Lake is the anchor to Maroon Bells.
 Arrive by bus, bike, or car, and this glassy landmark will be the first to greet you.
 The mountainous peaks paired with the lake’s glossy reflection create a breathtaking scene that has manifestly held the title for the most photographed mountains in the country.
 Snap your picture-perfect shot and share it with us by tagging @aspenco.